Interplay between superconductivity and pseudogap state in bilayer cuprate superconductors

 In conclusion, we have discussed the interplay between the SC gap and normal-state pseudogap in the bilayer cuprate superconductors based on the framework of the kinetic energy driven SC mechanism.
-Our results show that the two-gap behavior is a universal feature for the single layer and bilayer cuprate superconductors.
+Our results show that the single-layer model is sufficient for capturing the two-gap feature in cuprate superconductors.
 The weak charge carrier interaction directly from the {\it interlayer} coherent hopping (\ref{interlayer}) in the kinetic energy by exchanging spin excitations does not provide the contribution to the normal-state pseudogap in the particle-hole channel and charge carrier pair gap in the particle-particle channel, which leads to that the transverse parts of the effective normal-state pseudogap parameter $\bar{\Delta}_{\rm pgT}\approx 0$ and effective charge carrier pair gap parameter $\bar{\Delta}_{\rm hT}\approx 0$ simultaneously, while only the strong charge carrier interaction directly from the {\it intralayer} hopping in the kinetic energy by exchanging spin excitations therefore induces the normal-state pseudogap in the particle-hole channel and charge carrier pair gap in the particle-particle channel, and then the normal-state pseudogap and charge carrier pair gap are dominated by the corresponding longitudinal parts, i.e., $\bar{\Delta}^{(1)}_{\rm pg}\approx\bar{\Delta}^{(2)}_{\rm pg}\approx\bar{\Delta}_{\rm pgL}$ and $\bar{\Delta}^{(1)}_{\rm h}\approx\bar{\Delta}^{(2)}_{\rm h}\approx\bar{\Delta}_{\rm hL}$.

 \acknowledgments

 The authors would like to thank Dr. Huaisong Zhao for helpful discussions.
 The part of the numerical calculations is performed by using the Siyuan clusters.
 YL is supported by the National Natural Science Foundation of China (NSFC) under Grant No. 11004084, JQ is supported by NSFC under Grant No. 11004006, and SF is supported by NSFC under Grant Nos.
 11074023 and 11274044, and the funds from the Ministry of Science and Technology of China under Grant Nos.
 2011CB921700 and 2012CB821403.